PatAltimore/microsoft-graph-docs/api-reference/v1.0/resources/groups_overview.md

 ## Other types of groups

 Office 365 groups in Yammer are used to facilitate user collaboration through Yammer posts.
 This type of group can be returned through a read request, but their posts can't be accessed through the API.
+When Yammer posts and conversation feeds are enabled on a group, default Office 365 group conversations are disabled.
 To learn more, see [Yammer developer API docs](https://developer.yammer.com/docs).

 ## Common use cases